kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 swimStaminaDrain = -30

 [StaminaUsage]
-; Change false to true to enable this section.
-This section contains modifiers.
+; Section enabled: true|false
+enabled = true
-; Modifiers are increases and reduction in percent declared by 50, or -50. enabled = true
+; Modifiers are increases and reductions by percent, declared by 50, or -50.
-; Each of these values change the respective tool in stamina usage by increases and reduction in ; percent declared by 50, or -50. axes = -20 blocking = -20 bows = -20
+; Each of these values change the respective tool's stamina usage axes = -20 blocking = -20 bows = -20